Discrete Inclusions of C*-algebras: Introduction

-The lack of a bounded right $B$-action on $\cB$ is no minor shortcoming, as in the subfactor case it is stratum for a \emph{Frobenius Reciprocity Theorem} \cite[Theorem 3.13]{MR3948170} used to unveil the structure of the quasi-normalizer in terms of $\cC_{N\subset M}$-graded W*-algebras.
-The further \emph{a priori} absence of a canonical modular theory for C*-algebras vigorously suggests that obtaining a parallel description of infinite index inclusions of C*-algebras is unattainable.
-Miraculously, however, passing back and forth between the $B$-$A$ correspondence $\cB$ and $B$ with its trivial $B$-$B$ structure, we completely bypassed this analytic obstruction via the following C*-Frobenius Reciprocity statement, which in turn helps describing the projective-quasi-normalizer in terms of $\cC_{A\subset B}$-graded C*-algebras: \begin{thmalpha}[{Theorem \ref{thm:FR}}] Let $A\overset{E}{\subset} B$ be a unital inclusion of C*-algebras, where $E$ is a faithful conditional expectation.
-Then, for any $K\in\fgpBim(A)$ we have the following natural isomorphism:
+Here, $E'$ is the canonical faithful conditional expectation mapping elements in the crossed product onto the coefficient algebra $A$ and $F:\cC_{A\subset B}\hookrightarrow \fgpBim(A)$ is the inclusion. \end{coralpha}

-Here, the symbol $\diamondsuit$ means we only take those adjointable $A$-$A$ intertwiners valued in $B\Omega\subset \cB,$ and we refer to these as the ``diamond space''. \end{thmalpha}
+Despite \cite{MR3948170} offering a clear road map to Theorem~\ref{thmalpha:Main}, there are nonetheless many crucial differences between the von Neumann and C*-algebraic settings to overcome.
+For example, the standard form $L^2(M,\tau_M)$ offers a canonical right action, and this is stratum for the \emph{Frobenius Reciprocity Theorem} \cite[Theorem 3.13]{MR3948170} used to unveil the structure of the quasi-normalizer in terms of $\cC_{N\subset M}$-graded W*-algebras.
+This is in stark contrast to $\cB$ which admits \emph{no} bounded right $B$-action.
+Nevertheless, passing back and forth between the $B$-$A$ correspondence $\cB$ and $B$ with its trivial $B$-$B$ structure, one can completely bypass this analytic obstruction and arrive at a \emph{C*-Frobenius Reciprocity Theorem} (see Theorem~\ref{thm:FR}).
+This can then be used to describe the projective quasi-normalizer in terms of $\cC_{A\subset B}$-graded C*-algebras; namely,

-Explicitly, we can realize where $\cC=\cC_{A\subset B}$ and $\Irr(\cC)$ is any complete list of representatives of irreducible fgp $A$-$A$ bimodules (i.e. $\End_{A-A}(K)\cong \bbC$) (see Proposition \ref{prop:PQNAlgRealization}).
-Equipped with Theorem \ref{thmalpha:FrobRec} we can link the diamond spaces with the \emph{cyclic $\cC$-module C*-category} generated by $B\in\fgpBim(B)$, which by a unitary version of \emph{Ostrik Theorem} gives a $\cC$-graded C*-algebra object \cite[Theorem 2 ]{JP17}.
-Consequently, in general we have
+where $\Irr(\cC)$ is any complete list of representatives of irreducible fgp $A$-$A$ bimodules (see Proposition \ref{prop:PQNAlgRealization}).
+The symbol $\diamondsuit$ means we only take those adjointable $A$-$A$ intertwiners valued in $B\Omega\subset \cB,$ and we refer to these as the ``diamond spaces,'' which are categorical analogues of \emph{$A$-central vectors}.
+Equipped with the C*-Frobenius Reciprocity Theorem, we can link the diamond spaces with the \emph{cyclic $\cC$-module C*-category} generated by $B\in\fgpBim(B)$, which by a unitary version of \emph{Ostrik Theorem} gives a $\cC$-graded C*-algebra object \cite[Theorem 2]{JP17}.